 If you’re a basketball enthusiast, building an outdoor basketball court can be a dream come true.
-Depending on your preferences, though, it can quickly become expensive.
+But if you’re not careful about your budget, it can also be a nightmare.
 Understanding what costs go into your basketball court can help you create a budget you can afford.
-This guide explains the different types of outdoor basketball courts available, their cost and how to finance them.

 How much does an outdoor basketball court cost?

-For some people, a concrete slab and a hoop may be enough.
-But, if you want a premium court, you may need to hire a contractor.
-The total cost varies widely depending on what materials and specifications you choose.
+For some, a concrete slab and a hoop may be enough.
+But if you want a premium court, you might need to hire a contractor.
+The total cost varies depending on what materials and specifications you choose.
 Jake Angrisano of Matéflex breaks down the costs of each component.

 Matéflex doesn’t pour concrete, so you’d need to hire a local contractor to do it.
-According to Homewyse, this would cost roughly $7 to $8 per square foot.
-A half basketball court, which runs 47 feet by 50 feet could cost up to $18,800 to pour.
+According to Homewyse, this will cost roughly $7 to $8 per square foot.
+That means a half basketball court (47 by 50 feet) would cost up to $18,800 to pour.

 For a basic outdoor court, Matéflex’s basic polypropylene tiles are one square foot each and cost $3.90 apiece.
 A half basketball court would cost $9,165.